 However, an EtG test isn’t used if someone is suspected of drinking while working or driving.
 A breathalyzer is better in these situations.

-EtG test results are considered adequate for detecting alcohol consumption, though they are not necessarily specific enough.3
+EtG test results are considered adequate for detecting recent alcohol consumption, though they are not necessarily specific enough.3

-Higher amounts of EtG in the urine typically indicate more significant amounts of alcohol consumption.1 Other factors, such as when alcohol was consumed, also influence how much EtG is detectable.
+Higher amounts of EtG in the urine indicate significant amounts of alcohol consumption.1 Other factors, such as when alcohol was consumed, also influence how much EtG is detectable.
 The more time that passes, the lower the EtG level is in the urine.

 Some drinkers may also convert more alcohol into EtG, and others may excrete it faster.1 Drinking water may also dilute levels of EtG in urine.7

 EtG can be detected even at levels below 100 ng/ml.1 Even light drinking can result in a positive EtG test.

 In one study, participants were asked to report their drinking data and urine samples three times a week for 16 total weeks.
 The researchers then looked at low (100 ng/ml and 200 ng/ml) and moderate (500 ng/ml) EtG-I cutoffs for each.
 They also calculated light and heavy drinking over one to five days.

 They found that EtG testing can detect 76% of light drinking for two days with a 100 ng/ml cutoff.
 The same cutoff detects 66% of light drinking after five days.
 As for heavy drinking, EtG testing can detect 84% in a day and 79% after five days.5